availproject/avail-light/README.md

 However, code **must** panic if its internal consistency is compromised.
 In other words, if the only possible reason for the panic is a bug in the logic of the code.

 The author of this crate considers that it is dangerous to try to continue running the program if it is known that it does not run according to expectations.

+While there is no rule in this source code about `unwrap`, the programmer is expected to think about every single `unwrap()` that they write and is concious that a `None` or an `Err` cannot happen unless a bug is present.